 There are good reasons to ask your credit card issuer to raise your card’s credit limit.
-Maybe you want the ability to charge more to your card, or maybe you want the credit increase to positively affect your credit score.
+Maybe you want the ability to charge more to your card, or maybe you want the credit increase to positively affect your credit score and reports.
 No matter why you want to increase your credit card’s limit, there are certain times when it makes sense to do so, and certain times when it doesn’t.

 The Benefits of a Credit Limit Increase

 There are two major benefits to raising your credit card’s credit limit.

 The first one is self-explanatory.
 Raising your credit limit gives you more purchasing power with your card.
 Maybe you want to be prepared in case you have an emergency expense, such as replacing a home appliance.
 Or maybe you want the ability to put all your monthly expenses on your card (and ideally pay off the balance before interest kicks in).

 The second benefit is that a higher limit can positively affect your credit score.
 One of the major factors that goes into your credit score is your credit utilization ratio, which is the amount of available credit you are currently using.
 Maintaining a low credit utilization ratio is good for your credit score, and that is naturally easier to do when you have a higher credit limit.

 When to Ask for a Credit Limit Increase